LarsEsDoch/Motor-Driver-ESP32/README.md

 #### Motor + Sensor Assembly

+This prototype uses a simple paper mount to align the motor and sensor.
+It serves as a functional baseline, though a more rigid setup (e.g., a 3D-printed bracket) would enhance stability.
+Note that the photo-reflective sensor module is fully independent and can be repurposed for other RPM measurement tasks.

 ![Motor and Sensor Module](images/motor_and_sensor_module.jpg)

 > **Safety note:** The motor's external supply GND must be shared with the ESP32 GND.
 Keep motor power traces away from sensitive analog lines.
 The flyback diode is mandatory.